 The medina was so peaceful and relaxing, and when combined with the heavenly blue environment, I couldn’t help but fall in love with it.
 This was what I just needed.

-Every single corner presented a new scene; and while many of them were quotidian scenes, seeing them in hundreds of shades of blue made them very unique and visually overwhelming.
+Every corner presented a new scene, and while many were quotidian scenes, seeing them in hundreds of shades of blue made them unique and visually overwhelming.

 The arrangement of the medina is just as chaotic as any other medina in Morocco.
 Should you not know where you’re going, every new turn will be a new opportunity to get lost.

 But in Chefchaouen, getting lost is actually an enjoyable act of discovery.
 Which unconventional blue scene will I see after the next corner?